ryota-mitarai/aframe-audio-analyser/README.md

 ![Example gif](https://github.com/ryota-mitarai/aframe-audio-analyser/blob/master/examples/levels/preview.gif)

-These components mostly provide processed Web Audio data (beat detection, levels, volume, waveform).
+This component mostly provides processed Web Audio data (beat detection, levels, volume, waveform).
 How that is visualized is up to you (by writing components that use this data to have a visual effect).
 Components will generally implement the tick handler and read the analyser data.
 See the examples for some example visualization components.

 ## Properties